Underrated State Parks That Are in Your Backyard

 Why Hayes Lake Is Worth a Visit

-Rivers and lakes are the major attractions, though, with Hayes Lake providing a refreshing place to swim and be on the lookout for wildlife.
-If you’re lucky, you may even get to see a moose on the trail.
+Rivers and lakes are the major attractions, with Hayes Lake providing a refreshing place to swim and see wildlife.
+If you’re lucky, you may even catch sight of a moose on the trail.

 Where to stay: AmericInn By Wyndham Roseau